-He has been closely involved in preparing strategic studies in landscapes as diverse as Shetland and South Tyneside, covering issues including green belt, landscape protection, and landscape sensitivity and capacity.
-His work on planning positively for housing has included a garden village in Carlisle and settlement expansion in the Lake District National Park.
-Paul has also devised approaches to considering cumulative effects at a strategic scale, and has led LUC’s work on seascape characterisation in Scotland.
+Paul's work on planning positively for housing has included a garden village in Carlisle and settlement expansion in the Lake District National Park.
+He has also devised approaches to considering cumulative effects at a strategic scale, and leads LUC’s work on seascape characterisation in Scotland.

 Paul also delivers landscape and visual impact assessments for major infrastructure projects and renewable energy developments, including offshore proposals.
 He has also undertaken extensive routeing and assessment work for overhead power lines and for underground pipelines.